 Remember that you may also experiment with some employees to see if they have untapped skills or abilities that you are not currently aware of.

 Before assigning any projects or tasks, always consider which individual or team is the best fit for the project.
-You may even need to reassign long-term projects over time as skills and behaviors change.
+You may even need to reassign long-term projects over time as skills and behaviors change to maintain a productive workforce.

 In order for your team to be fully efficient in all that they do, they must have a clear understanding of what the end result is.

 Specify your expectations clearly, and ensure that they do not have any questions.
 Consider making assignments narrow or brief so that your team members can focus on completing one small project at a time.